Les Claypool: Of Whales and Woe and the Fancy Band

-This lineup is called Les Claypool's Fancy Band and did national tours in both 2006 and 2007.
-A live DVD, Fancy, recorded from the 2006 tour was released in 2007.
+The lineup is called Les Claypool's Fancy Band and did national tours in both 2006 and 2007.
+A live DVD, Fancy, was recorded from the 2006 tour and released in 2007.
 The audio track includes a mix of both soundboard and taper recordings.
 A song from the album, "One Better", was used in National Lampoon's TV: The Movie in a fight scene between Preston Lacy and Lee Majors.

 2007–2016

 Besides touring in the summer of 2007 nationally with the Fancy Band, Claypool performed that October with a version of the band, dubbed the Fancy Trio.
 The trio consisted of Claypool, Skerik on saxophone, and Mike Dillon on drums, vibraphone and percussion.
 They played at The Echo Project, an inaugural ecologically minded 3-day festival in Fairburn, Georgia on the Boukeart family farm.
-The set was similar to that of the Fancy Band's tours, culling from Claypool' solo and Frog Brigade albums, as well containing a cover of "One Step Beyond" by Madness and teases of other songs, including several Primus tunes, throughout their improvisational jams.
+The set was similar to that of the Fancy Band's tours, culling from Claypool' solo and Frog Brigade albums, as well containing a cover of "One Step Beyond" by Prince Buster and teases of other songs, including several Primus tunes, throughout their improvisational jams.

 For many years Claypool has done a New Year's Eve show at The Fillmore in San Francisco.
-More recently the New Year's Eve show has been an Annual New Year's Eve Hatter's Ball featuring a hat contest.
-December 31, 2007, was the 3rd such annual event.
+More recently the New Year's Eve show has been an annual New Year's Eve Hatter's Ball featuring a hat contest.
+December 31, 2007 was the 3rd such annual event.

 In 2008, a United States tour spanned from February 29 to April 5.
 It kicked off at the Neighborhood Theatre in Charlotte, North Carolina and ended at The Warfield in San Francisco.
 The 2008 tour was a quartet featuring Claypool, Dillon, Skerik and Baldi.

-During the year Claypool also performed several shows with Primus at festivals across America and Canada.

-Pig Hunt is a film directed by James Isaac released in 2008.
+During the year Claypool also performed several shows with Primus at festivals across America and Canada.Pig Hunt is a film directed by James Isaac released in 2008.
 Claypool contributes previously unreleased material and plays the role of "The Preacher".

-Claypool composed several songs for the Wii game Mushroom Men, released in December 2008.
+He composed several songs for the Wii game Mushroom Men, released in December 2008.

 On December 31, 2008, Claypool rang in the New Year with his annual New Year's Eve show.
 It was at the San Francisco Opera House with Zappa Plays Zappa sharing the bill and playing first.

 Claypool was also a judge for the 7th annual Independent Music Awards.
 His contributions helped assist upcoming independent artists' careers.

-Claypool's second solo album, Of Fungi and Foe, was released on March 17, 2009.
+His second solo album, Of Fungi and Foe, was released on March 17, 2009.
 The album consists of expanded material of the music from the Mushroom Men game, as well as the Pig Hunt motion picture, and features a guest appearance by Gogol Bordello's Eugene Hutz.